 Whether you’re deciding to pursue a manual or automated testing strategy, there are a number of ways to make the process faster, easier, and more accurate for your QA team.

 Tools such as CrossBrowserTesting offer solutions and features that complement manual and automated testing alike.
-These value-add features including live testing, automated testing with Selenium, record & replay, and visual testing all contribute to a well-rounded project execution.
+These value-add features including live testing, automated testing benefits for websites Selenium, record & replay, and visual testing all contribute to a well-rounded project execution.

 However, the success of your testing process will first depend on your ability to measure which testing method is best for your project.
 By evaluating the pros and cons of manual testing and automated testing as well as their best uses and what you would like to accomplish through testing, you can launch a solid strategy that will continue to improve your web application and users’ experiences.